What We Do

 Click on an area of engagement to learn more

 New Wine Center for Integration and Cultural Engagement at Multnomah University and Seminary

-The Institute for Cultural Engagement: New Wine, New Wineskins administers the New Wine Center for Integration and Cultural Engagement (NWICE), an official program at Multnomah University and Seminary.
-This partnership reflects a shared commitment to biblically informed, Christ-centered cultural engagement through courses, conferences, faculty initiatives, and student involvement on and off campus.
+For 23 years, The Institute for Cultural Engagement: New Wine, New Wineskins administered the New Wine Center for Integration and Cultural Engagement (NWICE), an official program at Multnomah University and Seminary.
+This partnership reflected a shared commitment to biblically informed, Christ-centered cultural engagement through courses, conferences, faculty initiatives, and student involvement on and off campus.
 Recently, Multnomah University has transferred the full New Wine program together with all of its assets to The Institute for Cultural Engagement: New Wine, New Wineskins.